-While we are interested in applications from researchers in any of the broad research areas of the department (see https://infosci.cornell.edu/research), this year we will focus on hiring candidates whose research engages with ethical, legal, or policy issues in the context of computing systems, including those involving artificial intelligence, robotics or underserved communities.
+While we are interested in applications from researchers in any of the broad research areas of the department (see https://infosci.cornell.edu/research), this year we will focus on hiring candidates whose research engages with ethical, legal, or policy issues in the context of computing and information systems, including topics related to underserved communities.
+Technical approaches to this focus area are especially welcome.
 Additionally, we seek to hire candidates in any area who can contribute to advancing the department's commitment to diversity and inclusion.